statelyai/xstate/docs/guides/states.md

 const service = interpret(myMachine).start(restoredState);
 ```

-This will also maintain and restore previous [history states](./history.md).
+This will also maintain and restore previous [history states](./history.md) and ensures that `.events` and `.nextEvents` represent the correct values.

 ## State Meta Data